Looking for somewhere to whisk away your sweetheart on a romantic city break? See our three swoon-worthy suggestions below…

 Why go?
 Never considered Split before?
 That’s the point!
 Croatia’s unspoiled, super cheap city on the Dalmatian coast is ripe for exploring hand-in-hand.

-Where to stay: Goli & Bosi (Morpurgova poljana 2) is a modern and minimalist hostel with private ensuite rooms perfect for design-loving couples on a budget.
+Where to stay: Goli & Bosi (Morpurgova Poljana 2) is a modern and minimalist hostel with private ensuite rooms perfect for design-loving couples on a budget.
 Converted from a 19th-century warehouse turned department store, there’s a lot of space to play in here, including a cinema room and a coffee house with seating on the square outside.
-Rooms have a striking modern design, and breakfast is included in the rate of €32.61pppn.
+Rooms have a striking modern design, and breakfast is included at the rate of €32.61pppn.